TikTok's 10-Second Eyeliner Hack Is So Easy, You'll Never Struggle Again

 Inspired by @kat_longoria ##beautyinatik ##eyeliner ##eyelinerhacks ##eyelinerhack ##wingedeyeliner ##makeup ##makeuphacks♬ Fire for You - Cannons

-If you want more of an intense wing, you could always go over the eyeshadow with a gel eyeliner pencil (I rate Marc Jacobs Highliner Gel Eye Crayon, £15) or even a liquid liner (try Huda Beauty Life Liner Quick N’Easy, £16).
+If you want more of an intense wing, you could always go over the eyeshadow with a gel eyeliner pencil (I rate Marc Jacobs Highliner Gel Eye Crayon) or even a liquid liner (try Huda Beauty Life Liner Quick N’Easy, $26.50).
 You could even enlist a fluffy eyeshadow brush to blend things out if you like the smoky vibe.

 What are the best eyeliner pens and pencils?